Appraiser Machine Logo

 For Firm Owners: QC as a Management Tool

-This is the difference between reviewing 20 reports per month line by line (impossible when you're also appraising) and reviewing 20 QC checklists per month (20 minutes total) with deep review reserved for the ones with issues.
+This is the difference between reviewing 20 reports per month line by line (impossible when you're also appraising) and reviewing 20 QC dashboards per month with deep review reserved for the ones with issues.
+(More on team management here.)

 The Cost of Not Having a System